 Storing rice in the refrigerator or freezer can extend the shelf life of uncooked rice.
 When uncooked rice is stored in a sealed container in the refrigerator it can extend the life of the uncooked rice by 6 months to a year.
 When uncooked rice is stored in a sealed container in a freezer it can extend the shelf life of the uncooked rice by 1-2 years.

 What type of container is best for storing rice?

 The best type of container for storing rice is a container with an airtight lid that will keep out dust, moisture, and other contaminants.
 Additionally, the rice should be stored in a cool, dry, dark place.

 A common container is a 5-gallon bucket with a gamma lid.
 A 5-gallon bucket will easily store a bulk size bag of rice.
 5-gallon buckets work well to store in many locations around your house and they stack on top of each other easily.

 6 durable 5-Gallon Buckets | Airtight lids | Food Grade

 These buckets work well for storage.
 We use them for rice, wheat, flour, sugar, and more and they create an airtight seal so we haven’t experienced any spoilage of food that we store in them.
-In addition to the buckets for long-term storage, we also like to use mylar bags and oxygen absorbers.
+In addition to the buckets for long-term storage, we also like to use mylar bags.